Ditectrev/Awesome-Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Study-Guide-Book-Course/README.md

   ├── Reserved Instances
   │   ├── 1-year: 40% savings
   │   └── 3-year: 60% savings
-  ├── Spot VMs
+  │   └── Commitment to use specific VM types for fixed period │   └── Best for predictable, continuous workloads ├── Spot VMs
   │   └── Up to 90% savings
+  │   └── No SLA, can be evicted with 30s notice
-  └── Auto-scaling
+  │   └── Best for batch processing and development └── Auto-scaling
       ├── Scale out: Peak hours
       └── Scale in: Off-hours
+      └── Automatically adjusts VM instances based on demand └── Best for applications with variable workloads
   ```

 - **Practical Example:**